Elizabeth Ann Seton: Marriage and motherhood

 On January 25, 1794, at age 19, Elizabeth married William Magee Seton, aged 25, a wealthy businessman in the import trade.
 Samuel Provoost, the first Episcopal bishop of New York, presided at their wedding.
-Her husband's father, William Seton (1746–1798), belonged to an impoverished noble Scottish family.
-He had emigrated to New York in 1758, and became superintendent and part-owner of the iron-works of Ringwood, New Jersey.
-A loyalist, the senior William Seton was the last royal public notary for the city and province of New York.
+Elizabeth's father-in-law, the elder William Seton, came from an impoverished aristocratic Scottish family.
+He had emigrated to New York City in 1758; he later became superintendent and part-owner of the iron-works of Ringwood, New Jersey.
+A loyalist to the British crown during the American Revolution, the elder William served as the last royal public notary for New York City and the Province of New York.

-He brought his sons William (Elizabeth's future husband) and James into the import-export mercantile firm, the William Seton Company, which became Seton, Maitland, and Company in 1793.
-The younger William had visited important counting houses in Europe in 1788, was a friend of Filippo Filicchi (a renowned merchant in Leghorn, Italy, with whom his firm traded), and brought the first Stradivarius violin to America.
+The elder William started an import-export mercantile firm, the William Seton Company, where his two sons worked.
+It became Seton, Maitland, and Company in 1793.
+The younger William toured the important counting houses on a business trip to Europe in 1788.
+During that trip, he brought the first Stradivarius violin back to the United States.

-Marriage and family

-Shortly after they married, Elizabeth and William Seton moved into a fashionable residence on Wall Street.
-Socially prominent in New York society, the Setons belonged to Trinity Episcopal Church, near Broadway and Wall streets.
-A devout communicant, Elizabeth took John Henry Hobart (later a bishop) as her spiritual director.
-Along with her sister-in-law Rebecca Mary Seton (1780–1804) (her soul-friend and dearest confidante), Elizabeth continued her former stepmother's social ministry—nursing the sick and dying among family, friends, and needy neighbors.
-Influenced by her father, she became a charter member of The Society for the Relief of Poor Widows with Small Children (1797) and served as its treasurer.
+Shortly after their marriage, Elizabeth and William Seton moved into an upscale residence on Wall Street in Manhattan.
+The Setons worshipped at Trinity Episcopal Church in Lower Manhattan.
+A devout communicant, Elizabeth took the pastor John Henry Hobart as her spiritual director.
+Along with her sister-in-law, Rebecca Mary Seton, Elizabeth continued Charlotte's social ministry.
+The two women nursed the sick and dying among family, friend, and needy neighbors.
+Elizabeth became a charter member of The Society for the Relief of Poor Widows with Small Children in 1797 and served as its treasurer.

-When the elder William Seton died, the Seton family fortunes waned during the volatile economic climate preceding the War of 1812, when the US boycotted trade with Great Britain.
-The couple took in William's six younger siblings, ages seventeen to seven.

-The couple already had their own five children: Anna Maria (Annina) (1795–1812), William II (1796–1868), Richard Seton (1798–1823), Catherine (1800–1891) (who was to become the first American to join the Sisters of Mercy) and Rebecca Mary (1802–1816).
-The much expanded family required a move to the larger Seton family residence.